Miracle of Midway

 VB-3 under LCDR Max Leslie from the Yorktown stuck the Soryu with 17 aircraft, only 13 of which had bombs due to an electronic arming device malfunction on 4 of the aircraft including the squadron leader Leslie.
 Despite this they dove on the Soryu at 10:25 hitting that ship with 3 and maybe as many as 5 bombs.
 Soryu like her companions burst into flames as the FUELED aircraft and ORDNANCE exploded about her deck.
 She was ordered abandoned at 10:55 and would sink at 19:15 taking 718 of her crew with her.

 The fourth Japanese aircraft carrier, Hiryu, had been obscured by cloud cover and was undetected during the attacks.
 In retaliation, a small force of aircraft was scraped together aboard Hiryu and launched against the Yorktown.
 The Japanese aircraft located the Yorktown and wounded her with three bomb and two torpedo hits.
 Yorktown's fire-suppression crews were able to put out the fires.
 A second wave of aircraft from Hiryu attacked Yorktown again, thinking it was the second and last American carrier and the first had already sunk.
 Again fire-suppression crews worked hard, but finally abandoned ship.
 Yet the Yorktown still didn't sink.
 Meanwhile American planes found Hiryu three hours later.
-Twenty-four Enterprise dive-bombers so damaged the Hiryu that she sank the following day.
+Her pilots, who had been up before dawn, were now taking a SHORT BREAK.
+Twenty-four Enterprise dive-bombers attacked.
+They so damaged the Hiryu that she sank the following day.
 Pilot Best had now scored two hits on two Jap carriers.

 It was quite MIRACULOUS what happened at Midway in less than five pivotal minutes.
 Authors have entitled books about Midway "Incredible Victory" and "Miracle at Midway" and the titles reflect the essence of the battle.
 A distinctly SMALLER force defeated a vastly SUPERIOR fleet in terms of experience, training and equipment.
 It appeared that the Japanese Fleet would advance to victory.
 But in a span of less than 5 minutes, what looked like certain defeat, was turned into one of the most incredible and even MIRACULOUS victories in the history of Naval warfare.
 In those 5 minutes history was changed in a breathtaking way.
 While the war would drag on and the Japanese would still inflict painful losses and defeats on the US Navy in the waters around Guadalcanal, the tide had turned and the Japanese LOST THE INITIATIVE in the Pacific never to regain it.
 At Midway, Japan suffered her greatest defeat in over 300 years.
 The Japanese government hid the defeat from the Japanese people and instead proclaimed a great victory; while the American government could not fully publicize the information that led to the ability of the US Navy to be at the RIGHT PLACE at the RIGHT TIME and defeat the Imperial Navy.